rfong/shibui/README.md

 # Using with VIA (just the keymap)

 Including my VIA keymap file for posterity at [crkbd_via_shibui.json](master/tree/crkbd_via_shibui.json).
-The trackpoint will not work, but the Mod-Tap thumbs will work fine.
+The trackpoint will not work, but the Mod-Tap thumbs and other macros will work fine.

+# TODO
+- [ ] add mouse navigation to Layer 3 VIA file
+- [ ] support QMK Configurator
+- [ ] refactor out MH options no longer in use
+- [ ] add function keys